Frequently Asked Questions

 This depends on a few factors.
 We will discuss expected outcomes each session based on the severity of your issue, how long you have had it for, and what treatment you have received.

-Our paediatric physiotherapist is happy to support home visits on a case-by-case basis.
-Please send through an enquire to discuss your individual situation.
+Our physiotherapist is happy to support home visits for you or your child.
+Please send through an enquiry to discuss your individual situation.

 WOMEN’S HEALTH PHYSIOTHERAPY

-As a Level 1 trained physio, Emily can effectively assess and treat issues such as incontinence (urinary and faecal), constipation, pelvic pain, pregnancy-related issues, post-partum recovery including abdominal separation or perineal tears, and prolapse.
-We will always consult with your treating medical practitioners if we have any concerns or need clarification.
+As a Level 2 trained Women’s Pelvic Health Physiotherapist, Emily can effectively assess and treat issues such as incontinence (urinary and faecal), constipation, pelvic pain, pregnancy-related issues, post-partum recovery including abdominal separation or perineal tears, endometriosis management, and prolapse (to name a few).
+With your consent, we will consult your treating medical practitioners if we have any concerns or need further information.

-Our Women’s Health Physiotherapist is Level 1 trained.
-This means she can observe and palpate areas externally in order to assess and treat any issues in your pelvic region.
-It is law that a physiotherapist must have further specialised training for internal examinations, which our physio is pursuing in 2024.
+Yes.
+Our Women’s Health Physiotherapist is Level 2 trained.
+Firstly, she can observe and palpate areas externally in order to assess and treat any issues in your pelvic region.
+If deemed necessary for your care, she can perform an internal assessment of pelvic floor muscle integrity and strength or look for signs of prolapse.

-Although we want to have full attention on you during your visit, we completely understand that it isn’t always possible to have someone else care for your child.
-They are welcome in the session and we will support them in any way possible.
+Although we want to focus our full attention on you during your visit, we completely understand that it isn’t always possible to have someone else care for your child.
+They are welcome in the session, and we will support them in any way possible.

 PAEDIATRIC PHYSIOTHERAPY

 Yes!
-Emily has worked in children’s hospitals throughout NSW, Victoria, QLD, and England, including neonatal and paediatric ICUs and wards.
-She can assess and treat a number of issues such as developmental concerns, and provide support for breathing diagnoses such as CLD (Chronic Lung Disease in the Infant), TOF (transoesophageal fistula), and Cystic Fibrosis.
+Emily has worked in children’s hospitals throughout NSW, Vic, QLD, and England, including neonatal and paediatric ICUs and wards.
+She can assess and treat a number of issues such as developmental concerns or plagiocephaly (“flat spot” on the head) and provide support for breathing diagnoses such as CLD (Chronic Lung Disease in the Infant), TOF (transoesophageal fistula), and Cystic Fibrosis.

 Yes, we do.
 Adolescents can suffer from a variety of issues amenable to physio.
 We provide a non-judgemental space to come in for concerns such as incontinence (bladder and bowel), constipation, asthma, recurrent breathing issues (including bronchiectasis), and functional issues.
 Reach out via the enquiry form if you would like to discuss our ability to help prior to your child’s initial appointment.